Trevethin

 in Torfaen, Wales.
-It includes two electoral wards (Trevethin and St Cadocs and Penygarn) for Torfaen County Borough Council.
+The community is coterminous with the electoral ward of Trevethin and Penygarn, which elects councillors to Torfaen County Borough Council.
 It is in the historic county of Monmouthshire.

 History and amenities

 Trevethin was a small village that was the seat of the parish of Trevethin in ancient Abergavenny Hundred.
 It has become a modern suburb, as economic growth led to a construction boom surrounding the village in the 1960s and '70s.
 Today Trevethin almost imperceptibly merges with nearby Penygarn.
 In 2005 it was announced that the district's local school, Trevethin Community School, was to close.
 Pupils were moved to Abersychan comprehensive school and West Monmouth School.
-The school buildings have now been demolished.
-Ysgol Gyfun Gwynllyw is a Welsh-medium education secondary school located in Trevethin.
+The upper-school buildings have since been demolished and a housing estate built on the land.
+In 1991, Ysgol Gyfun Gwynllyw, a Welsh-medium education secondary school, moved to Trevethin, on the former lower-school site, but in modern buildings.
+This school has now become a 3-18 school called Ysgol Gymraeg Gwynllyw.

 Trevethin is situated in Pontypool and is on the southernmost point of the Brecon Beacons National Park.
 Near to Trevethin are various famous landmarks including the Folly Tower and Shell Grotto both of which were originally built by the Hanbury family during the 18th century.

-Trevethin has been awarded Communities First status and has a strong partnership board.
+Trevethin was part of the Communities First initiative until its closure in 2018.
+A 2012 Communities First report identified Trevethin as the most deprived community in its cluster of communities, and one of the most deprived in Wales overall.